Policies

 Collaboration

 You are welcome to work on homework problems in study groups of two to five people; however, you must always write up the solutions on your own.
-Similarly, you may use books or online resources to help solve homework problems, but you must always credit all such sources in your writeup and you must never copy material verbatim.
+Similarly, you may use books or online resources to help solve homework problems, but you must always credit all such sources in your writeup and you must never copy material verbatim or with minor changes.

 We believe that most students can distinguish between helping other students and violating the policies described above.
 You may discuss approaches but your solution must be written by you and you only.
 You should acknowledge everyone whom you have worked with or who has given you any significant ideas about the homework.